Spanish brands are globally sought after for good reason. There is something about that Spanish touch that makes locals and tourists alike go crazy.

-Pull & Bear is very similar to Bershka, they have the samer customer in mind.
+Pull & Bear is very similar to Bershka, they have the same customer in mind.
 They are a brand that is geared for teens and young adults.

 It also has a low price point that mimics Bershka.
 Pull & Bear launched online in the US in February of 2019, no physical stores yet.

-Pro tip– I would recommend to size up.
+Pro tip– I would recommend sizing up.
 The sizing is super tiny, I’m a US size 26/27 for reference.

 Oysho offers the most comfortable gear ever: activewear, pajamas, swimwear, and intimates for women.
-This one of the most famous Spanish brands in active wear and swim wear.
+This one of the most famous Spanish fashion brands in active wear and swimwear.

-They originally started off specalizing in underwear, swimwear, and nightwear.
+They originally started off specializing in underwear, swimwear, and nightwear.

-The brand received a LEED Gold, which is one of the highest environmental ceritfications.
-Oysho has been trying to focus on their footprint and doing what they can to help.
+The brand received a LEED Gold, which is one of the highest environmental certifications.
+Oysho has been trying to focus on its footprint and doing what it can to help.

-Whether you want to go to bed comfortably stylish or want to pick up a cute swimsuit, Oysho has something for the every day female.
+Whether you want to go to bed comfortably stylishly or want to pick up a cute swimsuit, Oysho has something for the everyday female.

 The brand is well represented globally and currently has 600 stores worldwide.
-Price points are mid priced with a work out set or swim suit start at 30 – 40 euros.
+Price points are mid-priced with a workout set or swimsuit starting at 30 – 40 euros.

-They were originally a family owned brand but was acquired in 1999.
-In 2017 the brand tried to run a trial for mens but it was shortly stopped in 2018.
-Shop in Stradiavarus for modern women’s clothing.
+Originally a family-owned brand, Stradiavarius was acquired in 1999.
+In 2017 Stradiavarius tried to run a trial for men but it was shortly stopped in 2018.
+Shop in Stradiavarius for modern women’s clothing.

 Bohemian Spanish brand Natura